Seasonal Affective Disorder and Neurodivergence: Coping Strategies for Winter Depression

 9. Incorporate Self-Care Practices:

-Regular exercise
+Regular movement or exercise

-Listening to music
+Listening to music or sound therapy

-Daily nature walks
+Daily time in nature

 Book a Free Consultation with Blue Sky Learning

-If you're reading this blog and you suspect that you or someone you know is experiencing symptoms of seasonal A
+If you suspect that you or someone you know is experiencing seasonal affective disorder, know that support is available.

 Sources: